-No Bake Nuggets (all-bran)
+No Bake Nuggets (2 variations)

 These have been my favorite go to nuggets when looking for a quick sweet treat.
 They are easy to make and the flavor can be changed by using different nut butters.
 You also have the choice of adding all of the optional ingredients, adding just some of them or leave them out.
 Play around with this recipe and have fun with it.